bootcamp-f16/text-adventure-flask/README.md

-# Flask Package
+# Text Adventure Flask

-Create a flask app as a package and a run script to actually run the application
+Text adventure ported to use Flask for a browser based GUI

 ## Setup
 * `mkvirtualenv -p python3 flask-package`